Azure/harstine/SETUP.md

 ## Feedback
 Please let us know if you have feedback on the documentation or experience at: [Feedback on the Dev Box + W365 Frontline Private Preview](https://forms.office.com/r/mmM19znist)

+*Please note that all information provided as part of this private preview is considered confidential and is protected under your existing NDA with Microsoft.*